fneeb6741/fneeb6741/README.md

 - 👋 Hi, I’m Felicia Neeb
-- 👀 I’m interested in Front-End Web Development, but I also enjoy designing databases.
+- 👀 I’m interested in Backend or Full Stack Development, but I also enjoy designing databases.
 - 🌱 I’m currently learning more Vue.js and React
 - 💞️ I’m looking to collaborate on ... anything
 - 📫 Shoot me an email! felicianeeb@gmail.com